 The character of this area is derived from its response to the steep topography of the valley side on which it is located.
 Buildings are studded across the hillside and linked by a zig-zag of narrow roads and paths, many impassable to vehicles.
-From the Iron Bridge and the southern side of the River Severn the layers of buildings rise in fragmented tiers embedded within the woodland setting.
-In summer the vegetation becomes more dense and the buildings seem to float as small islands in a sea of rich foliage.
+From the Iron Bridge and the southern side of the River Severn the layers of buildings rise in fragmented tiers embedded within the woodland setting, In summer the vegetation becomes more dense and the buildings seem to float as small islands in a sea of rich foliage.
+Within Hodgebower itself there is a network of narrow passageways and tracks that wind up the hill with stone walls and buildings close to both sides.